1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 45° ÷ 15 = 3 hours ahead of GMT.

-54. When it is 12 noon at GMT, the local time at 60° W longitude is:
+54. When it is 12 noon at GMT, the local time at 60° W longitude is_____________.

 A) 2:00 am